Oxford Castle: Today

 The prison was closed in 1996 and the site reverted to Oxfordshire County Council.
 The Oxford Prison buildings have since been redeveloped as a restaurant and heritage complex, with guided tours of the historic buildings and open courtyards for markets and theatrical performances.
-The complex includes a hotel in the Malmaison chain, Malmaison Oxford, occupying a large part of the former prison blocks, with cells converted as guest rooms.
+The complex includes a hotel in the Malmaison chain, Malmaison Oxford, opened 2005, occupying a large part of the former prison blocks, with cells converted as guest rooms.
 However, those parts of the prison associated with corporal or capital punishment have been converted to offices rather than being used for guests.
 The mixed-use heritage project, officially opened on 5 May 2006, won the RICS Project of the Year Award 2007.

 The full extent of the original castle is somewhat obliterated today, especially with the intrusion of the newer County Hall into the eastern side, while New Road runs over the location of north-east portion of the curtain wall with its two square towers; nevertheless the position of its outer perimeter moat is approximated by portions of New Road, Castle Street and Paradise Street (refer map at right), while the remains of the original Barbican lie underneath the modern Westgate shopping centre.
 Since 1954 the two oldest parts of the castle have been Grade I listed buildings: the 11th-century motte with its 13th-century well-chamber, the circa 11th-century St George's tower (listed as Norman, but now generally believed to be Saxon), the relocated crypt chapel, and the 18th-century D-wing and Debtors' Tower.
 The site is protected as a Scheduled Monument.
 As at 2018, guided tours of the surviving medieval and 18th-century portions are available to visitors via a commercial operator, Heritage Projects (Oxford Castle) Ltd, with opening hours and pricing available via their website.